SEE THE BEST OF INTERLAKEN IN 1 DAY – LAKE BRIENZ + BRIENZER ROTHORN

 Are you wondering about the perfect 1-day Interlaken itinerary?
 Then read on – this post will help you find out about what to do in one day in Interlaken.

-Interlaken is the epitome of breathtaking scenery – the Swiss Alps look better here, the (mountain) lakes are out of the world, the possibilities of activities are endless…In Interlaken, there is no shortage of things to do in and around Interlaken.
-If you have only one day in Interlaken, you have to decide what you want to do.
+Interlaken is the epitome of breathtaking scenery: The Swiss Alps are stunning, the (mountain) lakes are out of this world, and the possibilities of activities are endless… There is no shortage of things to do.
+However, if you have only one day in Interlaken, you have to decide what you want to do.
 And this will be a hard decision – it is really hard.

 There is the Jungfraujoch, Lauterbrunnen, Lake Brienz, Lake Thun, Sigriswil, St. Beatus Caves, Trift Bridge, and much, much more.
-So, how to decide?
+So, how do you decide?
 While I cannot say this is the very best 1-day Interlaken itinerary for everyone out there, my suggestions here are based on a very special day I had.

 Boat Tour Lake Brienz